 We were also here on New Year’s Eve.
 Starting off 2020 with a view of the pyramids was a very memorable experience.
 Unfortunately, there were no fireworks, which was a bummer, but it was still great to be here.

-For views of the Sphinx and the pyramids, there are two highly rated hotels to consider, the Pyramids View Inn and the Pyramids Guest House.
+For views of the Sphinx and the pyramids, there are two highly rated hotels to consider, the Pyramids View Inn and the Great Pyramid Inn.
 Both of these hotels have an upper terrace with awesome views of the Sphinx and the pyramids.
 You can also watch the Sound and Light Show from here, for free, without buying a ticket.

 Below is photo that was taken in front of these two hotels, so it gives you an idea of what to expect.